From magnetoelectric response to optical activity: Introduction

 with superscript indices denoting Cartesian components, which are summed over when repeated.
 An expansion for small $\boldsymbol{q}$, $\sigma^{il}(\boldsymbol{q},\omega)=\sigma^{il}(\omega)+\sigma^{ilj}(\omega)q^{j}+\ldots$, where $\sigma^{il}(\omega)\equiv\sigma^{il}(\boldsymbol{0},\omega)$ and $\sigma^{ilj}(\omega)\equiv(\partial\sigma^{il}(\boldsymbol{q},\omega)/\partial q^{j})_{\boldsymbol{q}=\boldsymbol{0}}$, gives

-The first term on the right-hand side, when Fourier transformed to coordinate space, gives the usual long-wavelength response, $J^{i(1)}(\boldsymbol{x},\omega)=\sigma^{il}(\omega)E^{l}(\boldsymbol{x},\omega)$.
-Using Faraday's law, the second term on the right can be rewritten in terms of the magnetic field and the symmetrized spatial derivative of the electric field, and if the coefficients are non-vanishing then optical activity results.
+The first term on the right-hand side, when Fourier transformed to position space, gives the usual long-wavelength response, $J^{i(E)}(\boldsymbol{x},\omega)=\sigma^{il}(\omega)E^{l}(\boldsymbol{x},\omega)$.
+Using Faraday's law, the second term on the right can be rewritten in terms of the magnetic field and the symmetrized spatial derivative of the electric field, and if $\sigma^{ilj}(\omega)$ is nonvanishing then the medium is optically active.
 From this perspective, optical activity can arise as one of the consequences of ``spatial dispersion'' \cite{Ginzburg}, when a response tensor such as $\sigma^{il}(\boldsymbol{q},\omega)$ depends on $\boldsymbol{q}$ as well as $\omega$.
+If time-reversal symmetry holds before the medium is subjected to the electromagnetic field, then the optical activity has been called \textit{natural} \cite{Souza2010}.
+If time-reversal symmetry is broken, then there are generally additional contributions to $\sigma^{ilj}(\omega)$, and as well a rotation of the plane of polarization of light can result from an asymmetric component of $\sigma^{il}(\omega)$, as $\sigma^{il}(\omega)\neq\sigma^{li}(\omega)$ in general.
+This latter phenomenon can be thought of as an ``internal'' Faraday effect.

-Yet such a general treatment has its drawbacks.
-First, when using the minimal coupling Hamiltonian and directly calculating the expectation value of the electronic current density operator, ``artificial divergences'' can arise when the number of bands involved in the calculation are necessarily truncated; sum rules must be employed before such a truncation is performed to avoid these \cite{Cardona,Ghahramani}.
+Yet such a general treatment of linear optical properties of media based on $\sigma^{il}(\boldsymbol{q},\omega)$ has its drawbacks.
+First, when using the minimal coupling Hamiltonian and directly calculating the expectation value of the electronic current density operator, ``artificial divergences'' can arise when the number of bands involved in the calculation is necessarily truncated; sum rules must be employed before such a truncation is performed to avoid these \cite{Cardona,Ghahramani}.
 Second, although one can attribute different constituents of $\sigma^{ilj}(\omega)$ to the purported response of different multipole moments \cite{Souza2010}, those multipole moments, and the physical insight they carry, do not directly arise in the calculation.
 And third, the bulk relation (\ref{eq:bulk}) and its expansion (\ref{eq:Jexpand}) give little direction on how to even approximately treat the subtleties that would arise if one considered a finite system and had to be concerned with effects at interfaces.